larskotthoff/kukulkan/README.md

 [requirements.txt](https://github.com/larskotthoff/kukulkan/blob/main/server/requirements.txt))
 and (for development only) node and the required node packages.

-For the production version, it should be sufficient to serve the `prod/` directory through a suitable WSGI container, e.g. `gunicorn 'kukulkan.prod.kukulkan:create_app()'`.
+For the production version (e.g. a release), it should be sufficient to serve the `prod/` directory through a suitable WSGI container, e.g. `gunicorn 'kukulkan.prod.kukulkan:create_app()'`.
 The files in `prod/static` were created using `npm run build` in the `src/client` directory.

 For development, start the server with `FLASK_APP=kukulkan FLASK_DEBUG="true" flask run` and the client with `npm start` in the respective directories.
 The